pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Wisdom is the chief element in happiness."
 --Sophocles

+"The problem isn't the problem.
+The problem is your attitude about the problem."
+--Captain Jack Sparrow

 "All in all, in life, it's not whether we win or lose, but whether we get totally stoked."
 --SpongeBob, Narrator in SpongeBob vs The Big One